Prioritizing Samples in Reinforcement Learning with Reducible Loss: Background and Related Work

 \subsection{Reducible Loss}

 The work of \citet{2022PrioritizedTraining} proposes prioritized training for supervised learning tasks based on focusing on data points that reduce the model's generalization loss the most.
 Prioritized training keeps a held-out subset of the training data to train a small capacity model, $\theta_{ho}$ at the beginning of training.
 During training, this hold-out model is used to provide a measure of whether a data point could be learned without training on it.
-The loss of the hold-out model's prediction, $\hat{y}_{ho}$ on a data point $x$ could be considered an estimate of the remaining loss after training on data other than $(x,y)$, termed the \emph{irreducible loss}.
+Given training data $(x_i, y_i) \in \mathcal{D}$, the loss of the hold-out model's prediction, $\hat{y_i}_{ho}$ on a data point $x_i$ could be considered an estimate of the remaining loss after training on datapoints other than $(x_i, y_i)$, termed the \emph{irreducible loss}.
 This estimate becomes more accurate as one increases the size of the held-out dataset.
-The difference between the losses of the main model, $\theta$, and the hold-out model on the actual training data is called the \emph{reducible loss}, $L_r$ which is used for prioritizing training data in mini-batch sampling.

-$L_r$ can be thought of as a measure of information gain by also training on data point $(x,y)$.
+The difference between the losses of the main model, $\theta$, and the hold-out model on the actual training data is called the \emph{reducible loss}, $L_r$ which is used for prioritizing training data in mini-batch sampling. $L_r$ can be thought of as a measure of information gain by also training on data point $(x,y)$.